 Used for mechanical, chemical, and/or biological filtration in saltwater aquarium systems, canister filters are quite versatile.
 A canister filter can be used continuously or added and run only when needed.
-They can act as a stand-alone filter, or be used in combination with other types of filtration as well.
+They can act as a stand-alone filter or used in combination with other types of filtration as well.
 Here are some examples for each category.

 For Mechanical Filtration

-An aquarist that has a semi-reef system with fish and some live rock in it can choose to install a canister filter in line to act as a "pre-filter" to remove unwanted waste, particulates and detritus from their tank water before it passes into or through their biological filter (i.e. wet/dry trickle) or main tank water supply, such as into a sump.
-This can also be done on full reef tanks with live rock and corals in them, but the debate about continually running mechanical filtration in this type of system is that such a setup filters out beneficial plankton life in the water that many marine organisms feed on.
+An aquarist that has a semi-reef system with fish and some live rock in it can choose to install a canister filter in line to act as a "pre-filter" to remove unwanted waste, particulates, and detritus from their tank water before it passes into or through their biological filter (i.e. wet/dry trickle) or main tank water supply, such as into a sump.
+This can also be done on full reef tanks with live rock and corals in them, but the debate about continually running mechanical filtration in this type of system is that such a set-up filters out beneficial plankton life in the water that many marine organisms feed on.

 Hang-on-tank canister filters are very often only used as a means of mechanical filtration during regular tank cleaning and maintenance care routines.
 They are also one of the simplest ways to control heavy copepod and amphipod larval blooms.
-You know, those little white bugs often seen swimming or crawling around in your aquarium.
+You know, those little white bugs you often see swimming or crawling around in your aquarium.

 For Chemical Filtration